Kaiepi/p6-Type-EnumHOW/README.md

   * **^add_enum_values**(*%values*)

-  * **^add_enum_values**(**@keys*)
+  * **^add_enum_values**(*@keys*)

-Batch adds a list of enum values to an enum and installs them both in the package set and the enum's package.. `^compose` must be called before calling this.
+Batch adds a list of enum values to an enum and installs them both in the package set and the enum's package. `^compose` must be called before calling this.
 Calling this with a hash will warn about the enum values' order not necessarily being the same as when they were defined in the hash.
 This may also be called with either a list of keys or a list of pairs.

 If no package has been set using `^set_package`, an `X::Type::EnumHOW::MissingPackage` exception will be thrown.